-Construction of a new segregated on-carriageway cycle lane on the east side of Huntingdon Road, Cambridge started on Monday 18 September 2017.
-Work on Phase 2 of the project was completed in November 2017.
+Construction of a new segregated on-carriageway cycle lane on the east side of Huntingdon Road, Cambridge is in the final phase.
+Phase 2 of the project was completed in November 2017.
 Phase 3 to widen and resurface the outbound cycleway is complete as far as Storeys Way.

 Why are the improvements necessary?